 FIRST COURSE: A PLATE OF TRADITION

 Let’s cut straight to the chase, we know y’all are hungry.
-For this first part, let’s go back to basics, start from the beginning etc. Our first look at Porto’s varied menu will go over the city’s traditional and sophisticated Portuguese ‘nortenha’ food.
-Here is a list of the best restaurants to really get a taste of the true Porto:
+For dinner in Porto, you must first start with the basics.
+Our first look at Porto’s varied menu will go over the city’s traditional and sophisticated Portuguese ‘nortenha’ food.
+Here is a list of the best restaurants to dine in Porto where really get a taste of the true Porto:

 TABERNA DOS MERCADORES

 We’ll start with this little jewel of a place.
 And when we say “little”, we really mean it.
 All of 16 people fit in this teeny tiny restaurant, so you can only imagine how cozy and homely it is.
 Every dish is made to perfection with incredible attention to detail, and put together with the freshest ingredients.
 Their Portuguese fish dishes are probably the most outstanding elements on their menu.
 The traditional codfish is a must, and also make sure you try the bass and the sea bream concoctions.
 Don’t miss out on the cod croquettes either.
 You can thank us later.

 This fun-sized joint has the best views in the whoooole city, as it is located on the Passeio das Virtudes.
 This is a family restaurant if ever there was one!
 It’s run by Senhora Hermínia and her husband Don Vítor.
 You’ll know you’ve made the right choice as soon as you walk in the door and smell the home-cooked food.
 The Taberna Santo António’s pataniscas (classic cod fritters) are the best in town, and the chocolate mousse dessert will leave your taste buds yearning for more.
 Just like Granma made it when you were young!!
 Once dinner is over and done with, order the typical shot of aguardiente as a goodbye, and off you go to enjoy Porto nightlife!